Madeline Anderson: Television

 From 1963 to 1968, Anderson worked for NET (National Education Television) in New York as an associate producer, writer and editor before the station became WNET.
 In 1965, she became a film editor, writer and a producer-director for the Black Journal series, which discussed the racial issues and debates occurring in America at that time.
 For the first year of the series, Anderson was the only black woman on staff.
 As it became more diversified, there was an increasing demand for a black executive producer.
 In 1969, Al Perlmutter agreed to step down and his title went to William Greaves who was originally brought on in 1966 as a part-time host for the show.
 Within a year, the show would go on to win an Emmy.

-After completing I Am Somebody, she returned to television but this time it was for the Children’s Television Workshop.
+After completing I Am Somebody, she returned to television but this time it was for the Children's Television Workshop (CTW).
 At the CTW, she worked as an in-house producer/director for Sesame Street and The Electric Company.
 According to Anderson, some of the films she made for CTW were controversial.
 She recalled one incident where she had to make a film that taught and illustrated the word “me”.
 She decided to follow a child from the Chinese community with the aims of illustrating “me”.
 However, some individuals were against the idea because they thought that children would have a difficult time relating to the child on screen due to her ethnicity.

 Anderson worked at CTW from 1970 to 1975 before leaving to form Onyx Productions.
 While she had her own production company, she still worked alongside CTW, lending her services whenever they needed her.
 During this time, she also became involved in the start-up operation for WHMM-TV (now WHUT-TV) at Howard University where she taught and lectured.

-In 1978, Anderson became the executive producer for The Infinity Factory on PBS.
+In 1975, Anderson became the executive producer for The Infinity Factory on PBS.
 The show primarily targeted children between eight and twelve, putting emphasis on inner-city youths with the aims of teaching them math and problem-solving skills.
 With the show, Anderson became the first African-American female producer to have a nationally broadcast series.
 In 1987, she worked as a senior producer on an Arabic literacy series called Al Manahil.
 The series was produced by CTW International and was shot on location in Amman, Jordan.